wp-plugins/mailchimp-for-wp/readme.txt

 Add "sign up to our newsletter" checkboxes to your comment form, registration form or other forms, making subscribing to your list(s) effortless for your visitors.

 `
-MailChimp for WordPress now comes with a premium version where you can create (multiple) beautiful highly converting AJAX powered forms without touching any code.
+MailChimp for WordPress now comes with a premium version.
+Create (multiple) beautiful highly converting AJAX powered forms without touching any code.
 `
 [Upgrade to MailChimp for WordPress Pro now >>](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)